phenixdigital/phoenix_storybook/guides/components.md

 If you need further _sandboxing_ you can opt in for `iframe` rendering.

-- For dead components, storybook will use the iframe srcdoc attribute (the whole iframe content is inlined as an attribute).
+- For function components, storybook will use the iframe srcdoc attribute (the whole iframe content is inlined as an HTML attribute).
 - For live components, storybook will use the typical iframe behavior, triggering an extra HTTP request to fetch the iframe content.